 - Lower risk of iron deficiency.
-Because Mom may skip a few months of menstruation during breastfeeding, she will be losing less iron, which prevents anemia.
+Because Mom may skip a few months of menstruation during breastfeeding, she will lose less iron, preventing anemia.

-- Breastfeeding is convenient.
-No bottles to wash or warm, no mixing of formula.
+- Breastfeeding is convenient—no bottles to wash or warm, no formula mixing.
 Your breast is always ready, and your breast milk is always at just the right temperature!
 There is also no cleaning up to do afterward. :-)

 - A special bond.
 Breastfeeding Mothers have the added advantage of the hormone Oxytocin, which is released while breastfeeding.
 Oxytocin is also known as the "love hormone," which promotes bonding between Mom and Baby.

 - Mom is calm.
-The hormone Prolactin that is released during breastfeeding has been found to have calming effects.
+The hormone Prolactin, released during breastfeeding, has been found to have calming effects.

 Interesting Fact - In a study, mothers who breastfed from only one breast were found to have higher rates of cancer in the breast that was not breastfed from.

-The advantages of breastfeeding for mothers are overlooked many times, it is clear, that breastfeeding, is not only beneficial for the baby’s well-being, but it is as important (if not more) to the mother.
+The advantages of breastfeeding for mothers are often overlooked.
+It is clear that breastfeeding is beneficial for the baby's well-being and is as important (if not more) to the mother.

 Breastfeeding Benefits on the Environment

-- Breastfeeding reduces the costs of healthcare; this is because breastfed babies, overall, become ill much less than formula fed babies.
+- Breastfeeding reduces healthcare costs because breastfed babies become ill much less than formula-fed babies.
 (Even later in life)

 - Why?
-Well, it is a known fact that breastfed babies are healthier than their formula-fed counterparts!
+Well, it is known that breastfed babies are healthier than their formula-fed counterparts!

 - Reduced pollution because breastfeeding reduces the need to manufacture and dispose of artificial milk.